Spreadsheet & table updated daily

 - The treatment of nausea and vomiting for patients undergoing chemotherapy

 - Increasing appetite for patients with an HIV/AIDS infection

 - The treatment of chronic pain (e.g. caused by peripheral neuropathy) and muscle spasms

 - The treatment of neurological issues, such as multiple sclerosis (MS), epilepsy, and movement problems.

 - the reduction of tics for patients with Tourette syndrome

 In those countries where medical marijuana has been legalized, it oftentimes has only been allowed for a couple of years.
 The medical marijuana market thus is still in a relatively early phase of growth.

-For doctors to increasingly prescribe medical marijuana instead of opioid narcotics (which can cause addiction and serious side effects) is seen as another long-term growth driver for the use of medical marijuana as a form of pain relief.
+For doctors to increasingly prescribe medical marijuana instead of opioid narcotics (which can cause addiction and serious side effects and are thus not necessarily harmless) is seen as another long-term growth driver for the use of medical marijuana as a form of pain relief.

 The most important geographic markets will be those where healthcare budgets are meaningful and where marijuana has been (partially) legalized.
 This includes the United States (states where the use of medical marijuana has been legalized), Canada, Israel, Australia, parts of Europe (Germany, Italy, France, The Netherlands), and parts of South America (Chile, Argentina).